The-OpenROAD-Project/OpenLane/doc/chip_integration.md

 If your macro requires special steps or skipping/repeating some steps.
 Then you should use an [interactive script][2].

-For power routing purposes your macros will require a special `pdn.tcl` each and will have to meet certain area constraints.
+For power routing purposes your macros will require special configurations in your `config.tcl` to properly setup the pdngen configs, and they will have to meet certain area constraints.
 Check this [section](#power-routing) for more details.

 ## Hardening The Core